Match schedule for June 13 at Euro 2020: schedules and TV

 The Netherlands is listed as the great favorite of Group C. After some difficult years and the regeneration they have carried out, the national team once again have options in the qualifying rounds of this European Championship.
 The reasons for this selection are proper names, even with the absences of Van de Beek or Van Dijk, they stand out Memphis Depay, Frenkie de Jong o Wijnaldum like some of the most prominent footballers.
 It is a team that combines seniority and youth, and with which the coach has managed to lead a new era.

 De Boer’s team will face Ukraine next Sunday (at 9:00 p.m.) and can be followed in Cuatro.
 For now, De Ligt is doubtful in this first meeting due to a groin injury.
-It has been a week since he started the annoying, and although it is not ruled out, it would be risky to start with the Dutchman as the starter.
+It has been a week since the annoying began, and although it is not ruled out, it would be risky to start with the Dutchman as the starter.

 The objective of Ukraine is to stand up to the candidate to lead Group C. It is the third consecutive European Championship they play.
 Plus, managed to position itself ahead of Portugal in previous matches.
 Zinchenko is one of the transversal figures of a team that has shown to have the initiative in matches.
 With Shevchenko as a coach, they have shown that they want to have the ball and be a very uncomfortable national team for the big European teams.